BlinkTagInc/node-gtfs/README.md

 The `gtfs-import` script reads from a JSON configuration file and imports the GTFS files specified to a MongoDB database.
 [Read more on setting up your configuration file](#configuration).

-### Make sure mongo is running
+### Make sure MongoDB is running

-If you want to run this locally, make sure mongo in installed and running.
+If you want to run this locally, make sure MongoDB in installed and running.

     mongod